Boomerang, Elizabeth Bay: Albert family

 The garden and Shelley's involvement were featured in an article in magazine The Home of 1 February 1929, with photographs by Harold Cazneaux.
 Clearly based on Hollywood mansions of the period and well known in Sydney society at the time, Boomerang was the scene of much entertaining (Albert had a private cinema built in the basement for guests) and subsequent to his death, to much land speculation.
 The garden, by then-popular designer Max Shelley, contained myriad sun loving shrubs and perennials.
 Due to the growth of shade trees, the return to a sun-loving garden is no longer a possibility.
 Shelley's original planting plan turned out to be unsuccessful for Boomerang and changes were made soon after the garden's original concept.

 Albert also reputedly owned the adjoining 1880s property to the west, today called Berthong, on which the boathouse of Boomerang survives today.
 A 1936 aerial photograph by J M Leonard shows Boomerang's formal cruciform harbour-front garden, flanked by palms and shrubberies, with Berthongs open lawn to the west, and another house (later demolished) immediately to the east on what is today Beare Park.
 Albert was well known in Sydney yachting circles, owning the very large yacht, "Boomerang", which he raced, moored at his private jetty, and stowed below the house in a specially designed area.
 This boat is today part of the Sydney heritage fleet.
 This vessel, originally named Bona, was designed by naval architect Walter Reeks and built in 1903.
 After having had several owners in Melbourne and Sydney it was sold to Frank Albert in 1929, who changed its name to Boomerang.
 It remained in the Albert family until 1987 when it was presented to the Sydney Heritage Fleet, which has restored it.

 Albert resided at Boomerang until his death in 1962, after which the house remained closed with a caretaker until 1978.

 Subsequent ownership

 In 1978 Boomerang was sold to speculators Tom Hayson and son Ian, who quickly subdivided the estate (creating the lots to the east on Ithaca Road), and part which was acquired by Sydney City Council for an extension of Beare Park.
-(2008-9 works by the City Council have interpreted Boomerang's former tennis court on this part of the park, along with earlier slip ways and accesses to the harbour.
+(2008–09 works by the City of Sydney Council have interpreted Boomerang's former tennis court on this part of the park, along with earlier slip ways and accesses to the harbour.

 Also in 1978 the house and c.
 1 acre with three-car garage and chauffeur's quarters were sold to oil recycler Peter Burnett and wife Astrid, becoming reputedly Sydney's and Australia's first million dollar sale at $1.2 million (or $1.5m).
 The Dawsons redecorated at some expense.
 In 1980 the property was auctioned but was passed in.